telefonicaid/iotagent-node-lib/README.md

 * 500 SERVER ERROR if there was any error not contemplated above.

 ##### GET /iot/services
 Retrieves device groups from the database.
-If the servicepath header has de wildcard expression, '/*', all the subservices for the service are returned.
+If the servicepath header has the wildcard expression, `/*`, all the subservices for the service are returned.
 The specific subservice parameters are returned in any other case.

 Returns:
 * 200 OK if successful, returning a device group body.